|

 The figures are almost life-size.
 In the centre a horse rider with a spear (missing) and his dog, moving to the right, hunt a wild boar.
 On the right, the pig crouches, apparently wounded, beneath a tree trunk around which a snake is coiled.
 The horse's back is covered with an animal skin.
 On the left of the relief, behind the rider, stand two men, each wearing an exomis (ἐξωμίς), a type of chiton (χιτών, tunic) fastened only at one shoulder.
 The man in front (right) is bearded and armed with a short sword or dagger.
 The unbearded man behind him (left) holds a short sword and a shield.

 The monument was reused in the building of the Roman period Arch of Galerius (previously thought to be the Porticus of Constantine), on the Odos Egnatia, opposite the eastern entrance to the bazaar of Thessaloniki.
-It was moved to the old Turkish Imperial Museum in the Agia Irene church, Istanbul in 1874.
+It was discovered in 1873, and moved to the old Turkish Imperial Museum in the Agia Irene church, Istanbul in 1874.

 Unfortunately the stele is at the top of a dimly-lit stairway which is currently not accessible to the public, so that it is impossible to see it close up. |